 4.)
 Eat more high-fiber, low-glycemic carbohydrate-rich foods

 This will stabilize blood sugar to prevent hormonal fluctuations that can disrupt fertility and will also help to lower circulating insulin levels that usually result with intakes of higher GI foods.

 5.)
 Choose only high quality supplements & multivitamins

-Don’t buy supplements at a drugstore like CVS or Rite Aid, most of them are made with synthetic ingredients that your body cannot assimilate.
+Don’t buy supplements at a chain drugstore, most of them are made with synthetic ingredients that your body cannot assimilate.
 Try your local health food store or purchase from a holistic practitioner or company.
 Try to buy whole food supplements that support fertility.
 Vitamin C, Vitamin E, folate (Folic acid is a synthetic form of folate so choose folate), and a good probiotic are examples that support fertility!

 Stress Reduction Techniques & Fertility

 The stress that comes along with fertility efforts alone can seem hard to squash, but looking to regular meditation, exercise, social connections and tips from above can make the process much easier!
 While there is no direct link between stress and infertility, stress indirectly affects fertility due to its impact on the mind and the physical body.
 If you are always in fight or flight mode from high stress, your body’s top priority isn’t being ready for optimal reproduction function; instead it’s preparing to fight or flee from an actual or metaphorical lion (perceived threat).